adamhb/DS421_proj/analysis_1987_fires.md

 physiognomic class in fire-affected pixels using data from the Forest Activity Tracking System dataset.

-First look at % transitioning in treated and untreated pixels
+A first look at % of pixels transitioning from non-forest to forest in treated (planted) and untreated pixels.

     nonforest1992 <- df %>%
       select(pixelID, year, landcover_code, factsTreatmentCode) %>%